dolfandringa/dolfandringa.github.io/_includes/resume-it.md

 ### Hobbies ###

- - (Micro) Electronics and hacking, member of the [Nightowl](//wiki.foundationu.com/nightowl) arts and technology incubator and hacker space and former member of the [Nurdspace hacker space](//nurdspace.nl).
+ - (Micro) Electronics and hacking, Former member of the [Nightowl](//wiki.foundationu.com/nightowl) arts and technology incubator and hacker space and former member of the [Nurdspace hacker space](//nurdspace.nl).
- - Scuba diving, Cycle racing
+ - Motorcycles, Scuba diving, Cycle racing
  - Traveling, including many tropical countries in Asia, Latin America and Africa, some of which for longer periods doing research or (volunteer) work.
  - Hiking, cycling, diving